-We are delighted to be able to bring to you the 2013 International Women's Day of Prayer program packet.
-This year's packet entitled, "Building Faith through Prayer" and was written by Premila Masih, Southern Asia Division Women's Ministries Director..
+We are delighted to be able to bring to you the 2017 International Women's Day of Prayer program packet.
+This year's packet entitled, "Passionate Prayers and Fearless Faith," was written by Gina Wahlen.

-The entire program packet may be opened in MS Word, HTML file, or Adobe Acrobat, depending on which program is available to you.
-You may print it and reproduce it if you'd like to share it with others.
-We encourage you to use it in your church's International Women's Day of Prayer program on March 2, 2013.
+The entire program packet may be opened in MS Word or Adobe Acrobat, depending on which application is available to you.
+The packet also contains the scripts for two additional seminars, "Back to Basics" and "An Invitation to Pray."
+In addition, the sermon and each seminar have a powerpoint presentation.
+You may print it and reproduce it if you'd like to share with others.
+We encourage you to use it in your church's International Women's Day of Prayer program, March 4, 2017.

 Since 1990, the Department of Women's Ministries at the General Conference has promoted a special day when women have the opportunity to strengthen their spiritual bonds as they pray for and with each other.
 The International Women's Day of Prayer is the first Sabbath of each March.